 The law of conservation of energy states that the amount of energy in an enclosed system never changes.

-The temperature in a room can only be changed by introducing an opening into that room and cleverly exploiting it (using a hose).
-That’s what “real” ACs do.
+The temperature in a room can only be changed by introducing an opening into that room and pushing the heat out of the room.

 No AC in the entire universe will ever be able to change the temperature of a closed room.

 How to know whether your portable air conditioner works?

 Whenever you see a portable air conditioner or air cooler without a hose, you immediately know it’s a scam.
 Simple physics.

 There are a few other red flags that most fake portable air conditioners have in common: They are small in size and can easily be carried by one person.
 But real air conditioners need size.
 They contain a heavy duct system with a compressor, fans, and electric circuitry.

 A portable air conditioner is never a small device.

 Which portable air conditioners work?

 You can tell a real portable air conditioner from a fake one if it has a hose, is heavy, and is of proper size.